risingwavelabs/risingwave-docs-legacy/docs/transform/overview.md

 GROUP BY product_id;
 ```

+By the SQL statement above, you have successfully transformed the data from the `sales_data` table into a materialized view called `mv_sales_summary`.
+This materialized view provides the total sales amount for each product.
+Utilizing materialized views allows for precomputing and storing aggregated data, which in turn improves query performance and simplifies data analysis tasks.

+### Ad-hoc Query on Materialized View's result

-Then we can query the materialized view to retrieve the transformed data:
+Then we can directly query the materialized view to retrieve the transformed data:

 ```sql
 SELECT * FROM mv_sales_summary;